jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/loose-ideas-out-of-scope.md

 Encircle,

 However, Compared Input Output and Automatic Execution Order is only ONE candidate for concurrency resolution.
-It is totally not clear yet how the concurrency resolution mechanism will look.
+It is totally not clear yet how the concurrency resolution mechanism might look.
 This makes me nervous.
 I am several subjects away from having worked out all concurrency resolution candidates, and it is vital for Internet as a Single Computer.
 And Internet as a Single Computer is vital for the language to succeed.

 JJ